How to Analyze Your Facebook Ad Results

 - Select that view whenever you’re reviewing your ad performance

 Do yourself a favor and make sure your Facebook pixel is set up correctly before you try to analyze results; otherwise, you won’t have key information, or it will be incorrect.
-(The platform can only pull metrics such as Website Purchases and Cost per Website Purchase if you have set up your Facebook pixel correctly.)
+(The platform can only pull metrics such as website purchases, abandoned cart, and cost per website purchase if you have set up your Facebook pixel correctly.)

 The only reason you’re paying for Facebook ads is because you hope to accomplish some sort of return on investment (ROI) from them.
 It’s easy to get lost in the link clicks, impressions, reach, and other metrics, but when it comes down to it, ROI matters over everything.
 So how can you determine whether or not your Facebook ad results equate to positive ROI?